post-kerbin-mining-corporation/CryoTanks/README.md

 ## Features

+### Fuel Types

+This mod adds handling for two cryogenic fuels, Liquid Hydrogen and Liquid Methane.
+Both fuels have advantages and disadvantages,

+Liquid Hydrogen is a deeply cryogenic fuel with a lot of applications.
+It takes up a ton of volume so you'll need a lot of tanks, but is very light by comparison.
+Using this as fuel will get you the best chemical efficiencies.
+It is best used as an upper stage fuel.
+If left unattended without cooling, it will 'boil off' into space - see the **Fuel Boiloff** section below.

+By contrast, Lqd Methane is less cryogenic and has a volume somewhere between that of Liquid Hydrogen and stock Liquid Fuel.
+It still boils off, but more slowly and costs less to cool.
+It has middle of the road performance characteristics.

 ### Fuel Switching

 This mod contains patches that enables fuel switching on most parts, stock and modded, that contain LiquidFuel/Oxidizer.
 The parts will be able to contain the following fuel settings with correct dry mass